Felon on supervision accused of having 'ghost gun' arsenal

 Brasfield's criminal record includes eight felony convictions, including theft and possession of stolen property.
 Before his sentencing on the previous gun charge, he wrote a letter to U.S. District Judge John C. Coughenour, saying that he was a nonviolent person and an animal rights activist and that he had struggled with depression and attention deficit disorder.
 In her own letter, his mother said he had stopped taking medication for those conditions because he was opposed to drug testing on animals.

-“Your Honor, I am not a threat to society,” Brasfield wrote.
+Brasfield wrote that he is not a threat to society.
 “This will most likely be the only time you'll see me. ...
 There are a large number of people in my life who want to support me and see me succeed.”